getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 It’s not uncommon for a web application to be accessible at multiple origins.
 For example:

 -   Website is operable over both `https` and `http`
--   Geolocated web addresses: e.g. `https://us.example.com`, `https://eu.example.com`
+-   Geolocated web addresses: for example, `https://us.example.com`, `https://eu.example.com`
--   Multiple static CDNs: e.g. `https://static1.example.com`, `https://static2.example.com`
+-   Multiple static CDNs: for example, `https://static1.example.com`, `https://static2.example.com`
 -   Customer-specific domains/subdomains

 In this situation, **identical** JavaScript and source map files may be located at two or more distinct origins.
 If you are dealing with such a deployment, you have two choices for naming your uploaded artifacts: